braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 ![A slider labeled Rollout Traffic, spanning between 0 and 100.][4]

-{% alert warning %}
+{% alert tip %}
 Do not set your rollout traffic above 0% until you are ready for your new feature to go live.
 When you initially define your feature flag in the dashboard, leave this setting at 0%.
 {% endalert %}

 ## Implement the feature flag in your application
 Once you have defined your feature flag, configure your app or site to check whether or not it is enabled for a particular user.
 When it is enabled, you'll set some action or reference the feature flag's variable properties based on your use case.
+The Braze SDK provides getter methods to pull your feature flag's status and its properties into your app.

+Feature flags are refreshed automatically at session start so that you can display the most up-to-date version of your feature upon launch.
+The SDK caches these values so they can be used while offline.

 Let's say you were to rolling out a new type of user profile for your app.
 You might set the `ID` as `expanded_user_profile`.
 Then, you would have your app check to see if it should display this new user profile to a particular user.
 For example: